jtsiomb/pcboot/README.md

 pcboot
 ======

-This project is still in the early stages of initial hacking, so many of the following are not implemented yet, but rather the concepts that will be fleshed out in the future.

 pcboot is a minimal 32 bit protected mode kernel, which can be used to make bootable PC demos or games.
 It's not designed as a regular standalone operating system kernel, and cannot be used as such.
 The intend is to link it with your